 Name Description Network Name Name (SSID) of the wireless network.
 Radio Displays the band if there is a DHCP error.
-The MAC address of the access point, or all access points or stations in the network.
+MAC Address The MAC address of the access point, or all access points or stations in the network.
 Reason The source of the exclusion, the User.
 Details Click Details to learn specific information on how the access point was excluded and how to remove it from exclusion.
 Following is an example: This network has been excluded from automatic connection for the following reasons.
 User has excluded this network manually.
 To make this network (or access points) eligible for automatic connection again, select it and click the Remove button.
 NOTES: The Reset list button removes all entries except rogue and administrator excluded access points from the list.
-Rogue access points are removed from the list when a connection is made to this access point using valid credentials.
-All excluded access points in a network (other than rogue and administrator excluded) are removed from the list when a profile for that network is applied manually.
+Rogue access points are removed from the list when a connection is made to this access point using valid credentials. • All excluded access points in a network (other than rogue and administrator excluded) are removed from the list when a profile for that network is applied manually.
+Entries that are dimmed are excluded rogue or administrator excluded access points.
+Rogue or administrator excluded access points cannot be removed from the list manually.
 Add Click the Add button to enter the network name (SSID) that you want to add to the Exclude List.
-1. Network Name: Enter the network name.
-2. Click OK.
+1. Network Name : Enter the network name.

+2. Click OK .
 Remove Remove an entry from the list.
 1. Select the entry from the list.
 2. Click Remove.
 3. You are asked: Do you want to remove the selected item from the Exclude List?
 4. Click Yes to remove the profile from the list.
 Reset list Removes all of the networks and access points from the Exclude List.
 Close Closes and saves settings.
 Help?
 Provides help information for this page.